garretjames/react-flux-dating-interface/readme.md

 Further Instructions
 ===================
 A basic package.json file has been provided, which you are free to modify or completely overwrite.
-If using React, we've provided a more complete version with `package.react.json`.
+If using React, we've provided a more complete version with `package.react.json` ( if you want to use another framework, feel free to install other dependencies as you wish ).
 This file will allow you to use `npm install` to scaffold the application and `npm start` to launch the application.
 If you use your own build pipeline, please include documentation on how your application should be run and/or tested.

-This project requires Node 6.11+.
+This project requires Node 6.11+. **Do not use a lower version**.

 NOTE: Consider the scaffolding provided as a rough approximation of what the client is looking for.
 Feel free to modify (or completely rewrite) the markup or functionality in whatever ways you see fit.
-However, keep the semantic value of the given IDs - for example, #genderFemale should still refer to the female filter.
+However, keep the semantic value of the given IDs - for example, `#genderFemale` should still refer to the female filter.

 User Stories
 ============